pglevy/sms-com/passion-projects.md

 ## Where do we meet?

-All meetings will take place online using Zoom.
+Meetings will primarily take place online using Zoom for now.
+For students who are local to Woodbridge, Va., we may be able to do some in-person meetings, but we will talk first about COVID precautions.

 These are the technical requirements:
 - Piano or keyboard